isaacs/node-tar/README.md

   group of the user running the process.
 This is similar to `-p` in `tar(1)`, but ACLs and other system-specific data is never unpacked in this implementation, and modes are set by default already.
+- `win32` True if on a windows platform.
+Causes behavior where filenames containing `<|>?` chars are converted to windows-compatible values while being unpacked.

 ### class tar.Unpack.Sync